 The Ultimate Guide to Getting Booked as a Guest on ANY Podcast

-We all know that real estate investing, and business in general, is a relationships game.
-However, it’s not only about who you know, but who knows you.
-It’s about building relationships with people in the industry and about getting your name out to as many potential customers as possible.
+We all know that real estate investing, and business in general, is a relationship game.
+However, it’s not only about who you know, but more importantly, who knows you.
+It’s about building relationships with people in the industry and getting your name out to as many potential customers and business partners as possible.

-An effective method for getting your name in front of large number of people is creating your own podcast.
-But an even more effective method is to be interviewed on other people’s podcasts.
-When you are guests on podcasts, those conversations can lead to new deals, to more people following you that wouldn’t know who you were otherwise, and to gaining more business.
+An effective method for getting your name in front of a large number of people is creating your own thought leadership platform, like starting your own podcast.
+But if that doesn’t align with your interest or busy schedule, another effective method is to be interviewed on other people’s podcasts.
+When you are a featured guest on a real estate investing podcast, those conversations can lead to new deals, to more people following you that wouldn’t know who you were otherwise, and to gaining more business.

-About two years ago, for example, I was on Marco Santerelli’s podcast called Passive Real Estate Investing (click here to listen to my full interview).
-After the show, I received a message through the “Contact Us” page on my website, and it was an investor who heard me on his podcast.
+About two years ago, for example, I was on Marco Santerelli’s podcast, Passive Real Estate Investing (click here to listen to my full interview).
+After the show, I received a message through the “Contact Us” page on my website from an investor who heard me on the podcast.
 After going back and forth, this individual eventually invested in one of my deals.
 Fast-forward to today and he has invested nearly $18 million in my deals!

 What to do Before Being Interviewed on Other Podcasts